 A messaging bridge instance forwards messages between a pair of bridge source and target destinations.
 These destinations are mapped to a pair of bridge source and target destinations.
 The messaging bridge reads messages from the source bridge destination and forwards those messages to the target bridge destination.
 For WebLogic JMS and third-party JMS products, a messaging bridge communicates with source and target destinations using the Java EE Connector Architecture (JCA) resource adapters provided with WebLogic Server.
 See Figure 2-1.

-You designate source and target bridge destinations as either "queues", "topics", or "distributed destinations", as described in Oracle Fusion Middleware Programming JMS for Oracle WebLogic Server.
-Optionally, specify a quality of service (QOS), as well as message filters, transaction semantics, and connection retry policies.
+You designate source and target bridge destinations as either "queues", "topics", or "distributed destinations", as described in Programming JMS for Oracle WebLogic Server.
+Optionally, specify a quality of service (QOS), including message filters, transaction semantics, and connection retry policies.
 Once you configure a messaging bridge you can perform management tasks easily from the Administration Console, including suspending bridge traffic temporarily whenever necessary and monitoring the status of all your configured bridges.

-The following sections describe resources you need to use a messaging bridge:
+The following sections describe resources needed to use a messaging bridge:

 A messaging bridge uses JCA resource adapters to communicate with the configured source and target JMS destinations.
-You need to associate both the source and target JMS destinations with a supported resource adapter in order for the bridge to communicate with them.
+Associate both the source and target JMS destinations with a supported resource adapter in order for the bridge to communicate with them.
 The JNDI name for the adapter is configured as part of the resource adapter's deployment descriptor.
 See Table 2-1.

 Resource adapters for different types of JMS destinations are provided in exploded format or in a